inductiva/inductiva/en/development/_sources/simulators/OpenFOAM.md

 range of features to solve anything from complex fluid flows involving chemical reactions, turbulence and heat transfer, to solid dynamics and electromagnetics.

-There are two main open-source versions of OpenFOAM, one developed by [OpenFOAM foundation](https://openfoam.org/) and another by the [ESI Group](https://www.openfoam.com/).
-Inductiva API supports both versions, and you can choose which one you want to use by setting the `version` parameter when initializing the simulator.
-The default version is the one developed by the OpenFOAM foundation.
+There are two main open-source distributions of OpenFOAM, one developed by [OpenFOAM foundation](https://openfoam.org/) and another by the [ESI Group](https://www.openfoam.com/).
+Inductiva API supports both distributions, and you can choose which one you want to use by setting the `distribution` parameter when initializing the simulator.
+The default distribution is the one developed by the OpenFOAM foundation.

 A single simulation via Inductiva API comprises several steps done via OpenFOAM